liflab/beepbeep-3/Readme.md

 is automatically created.
 Code coverage is also computed with [JaCoCo](http://www.eclemma.org/jacoco/); a detailed report is available in the folder `tests/coverage`.

+### Coverity Scan

+BeepBeep uses [Coverity Scan](https://scan.coverity.com) for static analysis of its source code and defect detection.
+Instructions for using Coverity Scan locally are detailed [here](https://scan.coverity.com/download?tab=java).
+In a nutshell, if Coverity Scan is installed, type the following:

+    cov-build --dir cov-int ant build

+(Make sure to clean up the directory first by launching `ant clean`, followed by `ant download-deps`.)

 Developing BeepBeep using Eclipse                                {#eclipse}
 ---------------------------------